Preventing Problems Before They Start

 - Have a smile that will last a lifetime

-During your youngster’s exam, Dr. Matt will thoroughly examine the patient’s teeth and gums for signs of tooth decay, gum disease, and other health problems.
+During your youngster’s exam, Dr. Matt or Dr. Denise will thoroughly examine the patient’s teeth and gums for signs of tooth decay, gum disease, and other health problems.
 The dentist may also want to take X-rays to see what is happening beneath the surface of the teeth and gums.

 Whether these X-rays are traditional or digital, the images provided will help us identify dental issues not visible to the naked eye.